domenicquirl/comprehensive-rust/src/types-and-values/variables.md

 <details>

 - Uncomment the `x = 20` to demonstrate that variables are immutable by default.
-  Add the `mut` keyword to allow changes.
+  Before adding the `mut` keyword to allow changes, make sure to point out that the error message already suggests this and that Rust's compiler messages are in general very good and almost always worth reading because they will help you out.

 - The `i32` here is the type of the variable.
 This must be known at compile time, but type inference (covered later) allows the programmer to omit it in